maxludden/supergene-v2/books/book01/md/chapter-0002.md

 There was not much difference between eating a sacred-blood black beetle and eating a crab.
 After sucking the meat clean from all six claws, Han Sen started to cut the meat inside the shell.

-> "Flesh Of Black Beetle Eaten.
-One Sacred Geno Point Gained."
+> "Flesh of Black Beetle eaten.
+One sacred geno point gained."
 >
-> "Flesh Of Black Beetle Eaten.
-One Sacred Geno Point Gained."
+> "Flesh of Black Beetle eaten.
+One sacred geno point gained."

 The strange voice continuously sounded in Han Sen’s mind and made him feel on top of the world.